C-Claus/BlenderScripts/tutorials/markdown/install_third_party_modules.md

+# Getting data from Wikipedia to create geometry with Blender

+This script shows how one is able to install third party modules in Blender to eventually create geometry from wikipedia data.
+The final result is a brick wall with data harvest from wikipedia.

 ## Script to install third-party modules in Blender's Python on Windows 10

 In this example a webcrawler is used to harvest brick dimensions from a wikipedia table.
 These dimensions are used in Blender to create brick walls made from different brick sizes.
-Before be able to webcrawl from Blender we need to install third-party modules in the bundled Python folder which comes with installing Blender.
+Third-party modules in the bundled Python folder need to be installed.

 The modules needed are:
  - beautifulsoup4